 To ensure your PAM program is a productivity enabler as well as a powerful risk-reduction force, ensure it does the following":

-- Engages target users, stakeholders from start
+- Engages target users and stakeholders from start

 - Integrates with enterprise identity management, IT service ticketing, and DevOps procedures